hyeyoon0808/Mul-quiz/README_EN.md

 ## 1. Intro

-'**Mul-quiz** on the block' is a web page of 'Quiz' format reffered to 'Kaboot'.
+'**Mul-quiz** on the block' is a web page of 'Quiz' format referred to 'Kaboot'.
 The purpose of this web page is to provide educational facilities an experience of a variety quiz platforms. :speech_balloon:

 ![동영상](https://user-images.githubusercontent.com/44856614/91561694-fdb2fd00-e976-11ea-8599-95f602749112.PNG)